Jimmyu2foru18/HTTP-File-Server/README.md

-# FileHarbor - A Simple HTTP File Server
+# Simple HTTP File Server

-FileHarbor is a lightweight, user-friendly HTTP file server designed for easy file sharing and management over a network.
+This is A user-friendly HTTP file server designed for easy file sharing and management over a network.

 ## Features